distri/haml-jr/demo.coffee.md

 ===========

 Hamlet is a templating language for web applications.
-It's like React, Angular, or Knockout except not awful.
+It's like React, Angular, or Knockout except even better!

 Multiple Bindings
 -----------------